 Interment Checklist - if no reservation has been previously made, include the above checklist

-It is the responsibility of the plot requester, person / mortuary handling funeral arrangements to retain services to have the grave site opened and closed.
-A listing of businesses that perform this type of work may be obtained from Public Works upon request.
+It is the responsibility of the plot requester, person / mortuary handling funeral arrangements to contact Public Works to arrange to have the grave site opened and closed.

 The following tasks are your responsibility.
 Please plan your interment and family ceremony commitments accordingly.
 Forms are to be filled out and submitted to Public Works’ Staff prior to interment (County Code 7.32.090):